Skip to main content

 After putting on a light green sundress, brushing my teeth, and pulling my hair back into a ponytail, I went downstairs to check on Dolion.

 It was sleeping; leaned back on the sofa and completely still except for the soft rise and fall of its chest.
 A calm and empty expression resided on its pale, thin face.
-I moved closer to examine ts wounds which were now...
+I moved closer to examine its wounds, which were now...
 Gone.

 Not even a slight trace of a scar existed on its lean, muscular abdomen.
 When I looked back up at its face, its silver eyes were open and awake.
 "How did you sleep?"
 It asked me.